How Much Does Car Welding Cost in the UK? (2026 Guide)

 Key takeaways

-• Price drivers: repair complexity, access, materials, and MIG vs TIG method; always inspect first.
+• Costs vary by repair complexity, access, materials, and method (MIG vs TIG); always get an inspection first.

 What Is Welding?